onap/policy-parent/docs/clamp/acm/acm-architecture.rst

 microservices.
 The Kubernetes Participant hosts the Automation Composition Elements that are managing the life cycle of microservices in automation compositions that are in a Kubernetes ecosystem.
 The Policy Participant handles the Automation Composition Elements that interact with the Policy Framework to manage policies for automation compositions.
-A Automation Participant such as the CDS Participant runs Automation Composition Elements that load metadata and configure controllers so that they can partake in automation compositions.
+A Controller Participant such as the CDS Participant runs Automation Composition Elements that load metadata and configure controllers so that they can partake in automation compositions.
 Any third party Existing System Participant can be developed to run Automation Composition Elements that interact with any existing system (such as an operator's